-Powers and Duties of Registrar of Cooperative Societies
+Roles, Duties and Power of Registrar of Cooperative Societies

 Who is the Registrar of Cooperative Societies?

-- Enforces compliance with cooperative society laws and bye-laws.
+- Enforces compliance with cooperative society laws and bylaws.

 The Registrar of Cooperative Societies wields significant authority to oversee the operations of cooperative societies.
-Below are the main powers vested in this office:
+Below are the main power of registrar vested in the registrar’s office:

 1. Supervision and Regulation

 The Registrar ensures societies adhere to laws and maintain proper governance.
-This includes monitoring fund usage and enforcing necessary reforms in their bye-laws.
+This includes monitoring fund usage and enforcing necessary reforms in their bylaws.

 2. Amalgamation and Reorganization

-The Registrar may merge, split, or restructure societies to benefit better efficiency or to dissolve governance problems.
+The Registrar may merge, split, or restructure societies to improve efficiency or to address governance problems.

 3. Registrar Review

-The Registrar can cancel or suspend the registration of a society for failure to comply with the law or for doing an unlawful activity.
+The Registrar can cancel or suspend the registration of a society for failure to comply with the law or for engaging in an unlawful activity.

 4. Conflict Resolution